We’ve been working on this ultimate list of gift ideas for grammar geeks for weeks.

 I Judge You When You Use Poor Grammar is a book that reads like a proofreading bloopers reel.
 Full of real-life pictures from restaurants, stores, parking lots, and road signs gone awry.
 This book is sure to get some good chuckles.

-Those who love both language and history will not be able to put down Our Magnificent Bastard Tongue: The Untold Story of the English.
+Those who love both language and history will not be able to put down Our Magnificent Bastard Tongue: The Untold History of English.
 Written by best-selling author John McWhorter, this book discusses the evolution of the English language in a way that’s informative and provocative.

 If you like the McWhorter book, you’ll probably also like any of David Crystal’s books.
-I’d recommend Making a Point (about the history of punctuation) and Stories of English (interesting snippets from the history of English) for starters.
+I‘d recommend Making a Point: The Persnickety Story of English Punctuation (about the history of punctuation) and The Story of English in 100 Words (interesting snippets from the history of English) for starters.

 Looking for a gag gift or something to bring to a white elephant party?
 Here’s a book that’s funny and will interest almost anyone.
 The Official Dictionary of Sarcasm was written by James Napoli, the executive vice president of the National Sarcasm Society.
 Who knew they even had one of those??